 A Sense of Place The Masters has been held in the same spot, every year, since it began in 1934.
 There are other tournaments that have a fixed home, but none of them are majors and none have the history, the personality and the stories that Augusta offers.
-Over the years, the familiarity with the place builds, yet it always has a dimension of newness.
+Over the years, the familiarity with the place builds, yet it always feels new.
 It’s a thrilling mixture.

 Tradition The Masters has lots of it, from the green jacket and the Crows Nest to the honorary starters, the Champions Dinner, the caddie uniforms and the Par 3 Contest.
 Not all the traditions have been that great, frankly.
 One of the most egregious was fixed in 2012 when Condoleezza Rice and Darla Moore were given membership to Augusta.
-In 2017, Augusta hosted the Women’s Amateur.
+In 2017, Augusta began hosting the Women’s Amateur.
 The traditions associated with the tournament itself are the kind that develop a rich patina over the years, imparting a deep character and personality to the event.
 Of course, that’s not to say we can’t poke a little fun at all that tradition too, as Will Farrell does here.

 Innovation Augusta may be traditional, but it ain’t hidebound.
 Change happens as needed.
 When Hootie Johnson became chairman in 1998, he made up for lost time.
 He brought diversity into the organization, created a world-class philanthropic arm, reshaped and lengthened the course and brought a tone of humility that had been lacking at Augusta.
 And he helped create the great Drive, Chip & Putt contest in 2014, a gold standard for bringing kids into the game.
 And in 2021, two words: Lee Elder.